tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/对象/删除对象/删除多个对象_intl_en.md

-## Use Cases
+## Overview

-COS supports batch deletion of multiple objects.
-You can delete objects in batches via the console, APIs, and SDKs.
+Cloud Object Storage（COS）supports batch deletion of multiple objects.
+You can delete objects in batches using the console, API, or SDKs.

-By default, when the deletion task is completed, a null will be returned.
-If an error occurs, an error message will be returned.
+By default, when the deletion task is completed, an empty response is returned.
+If an error occurs, an error message is returned.

-> A maximum of 1,000 objects can be deleted in a single request.
+>!
+A maximum of 1,000 objects can be deleted in a single request.
 To delete more objects, split the list and send the request separately.

 ## Directions

-### Via the COS Console
+### Using COS console

-You can delete multiple objects in batches in the COS Console.
-For more information, see [Deleting an Object](https://intl.cloud.tencent.com/document/product/436/13323) in Console Guide.
+Delete multiple objects in batches in the COS console.
+For more information, see [Deleting Objects](https://intl.cloud.tencent.com/document/product/436/13323) in Console Guide.

-### Via REST API
+### Using REST API

-You can use the REST API directly to initiate a multiple objects deleting request.
+Use the REST API to initiate a multiple objects deleting request.
 For more information, see [DELETE Multiple Objects](https://intl.cloud.tencent.com/document/product/436/8289).

-### Via the SDK
+### Using SDKs

-You can directly call the multiple objects deleting method in the SDK.
+Directly call the multiple objects deleting method in the SDK.
 For more information, see the SDK documentation for the corresponding programming language below:

 - [SDK for Android](https://intl.cloud.tencent.com/document/product/436/31463#.E5.88.A0.E9.99.A4.E5.A4.9A.E4.B8.AA.E5.AF.B9.E8.B1.A1)
 - [SDK for C](https://intl.cloud.tencent.com/document/product/436/31464#.E5.88.A0.E9.99.A4.E5.A4.9A.E4.B8.AA.E5.AF.B9.E8.B1.A1)